JasperV/dotfiles/README.md

 ## Prepare

 Before the install script is run, remove all macOS default apps that you do not want.
-In my case these are: books, calculator, Calendar, chess, Contacts, dictionary, facetime, home, mail, maps, messages, music, news, photos, podcasts, reminders, stickies, stocks, textedit, time machine & voice memos.
+In my case these are: books, calculator, Calendar, chess, Contacts, dictionary, facetime, home, mail, maps, messages, news, photos, podcasts, reminders, stickies, stocks, textedit, time machine & voice memos.
 I also completely disable Siri and Spotlight.

 ### Instructions